 SMP has concluded joint factoring agreements with SMP Automotive Exterior GmbH.
-The overall financing limit comes to a total of EUR 92k and is usable by both parties.
+The overall financing limit comes to a total of EUR 152,000k and is usable by both parties.
 Both parties issue a validity guarantee to the effect that the receivables exist, can be transferred and are not subject to pleas, reservations or rights of the debtor or others.
 Accordingly, the parties are jointly and severally liable.
-In addition, the Company has concluded another factoring agreement with a financing limit of EUR 35k (prior year: EUR 35k).
-As of the balance sheet date, SMP Deutschland GmbH sold receivables of EUR 81,878k (prior year: EUR 86,129k) and SMP Automotive Exterior GmbH sold receivables of EUR 14,396k (prior year: EUR 23,001k) under these agreements.
+As of the balance sheet date, SMP Deutschland GmbH sold receivables of EUR 69,465k (prior year: EUR 79,076k) and SMP Automotive Exterior GmbH sold receivables of EUR 13,890k (prior year: EUR 14,396k) under these agreements.
 The risk of claims is deemed to be low because it is assumed that the sold receivables are valid and therefore the receivables will be settled by the customer.